-Many foreign nationals working in the U.S. on temporary visas are able to obtain permanent U.S. green cards by virtue of “employer sponsorship.”
+Many foreign nationals working in the U.S. on temporary work or other nonimmigrant visas are able to obtain permanent U.S. green cards by virtue of "employer sponsorship."
 Procedurally, this means that a U.S. employer, after some required preliminary—and unsuccessful—efforts to recruit U.S. workers for the same job (called "labor certification" or "PERM"), submits an I-140 Petition for Immigrant Worker to U.S. Citizenship and Immigration Services (USCIS).

-Once USCIS approves the I-140 petition and the foreign national’s priority date has become current (meaning that a visa number has become available despite annual limits), the foreign national can apply for the actual green card.
+Once USCIS approves the I-140 petition and the foreign national's priority date has become current (meaning that a visa number has become available despite annual limits and sometimes long waits), the foreign national can apply for the actual green card.
 This is done by submitting an I-485 application to USCIS.

-Unfortunately, sometimes a foreign national will lose his or her job while this green card application is still pending with USCIS.
+Unfortunately, sometimes foreign nationals lose their job while this green card application is still in process with USCIS.
 U.S. employers are not required by law to keep a foreign worker employed, even if the worker is waiting on a green card application.
-Currently, there is nothing to stop an employer from terminating the foreign worker’s job.
-But layoffs have become all too common since the 2020 onset of the coronavirus or COVID-19 pandemic.
+Currently, there is nothing to stop an employer from terminating the foreign worker's job.
+But layoffs have become all too common since the onset of the coronavirus or COVID-19 pandemic.

 Let's look further at whether and how green card applicants who lose their jobs during the pendency of their applications can continue on the path to receiving a U.S. green card.
 This article also outlines how these applicants can maintain lawful status in the U.S. while waiting to resolve their employment situation.